Basics on positively multiplicative graphs and algebras: The group of maximal indices

-We will see below that the latter example is actually the only example of adjacency algebra on a countable set $I$ for which every element of $I$ is nondegenerate and maximal, up to a normalization.
-We will fist prove a more general result in Theorem \ref{prop:maximal_nondege_group}.
-If $I$ is countable, any permutation $\sigma$ of $I$ extend linearly to an operator of $B(V)$ (also denoted by $\sigma$) with the formula
+We will see below that the example above is actually the only example of adjacency algebra on a countable set $I$ for which every element of $I$ is nondegenerate and maximal, up to a normalization.
+We will first prove a more general result in Theorem \ref{prop:maximal_nondege_group}. \\ Since $I$ is countable, any permutation $\sigma$ of $I$ extend linearly to an operator of $B(V)$ (also denoted by $\sigma$) with the formula

 and we have $\Vert\sigma\Vert_{1,1}=1$.